Francisco González Crussí: Works

-The work of Dr. Gonzalez Crussi was adapted for the stage in 1995 by a theatrical company of Chicago (Live Bait Company, director Sharon Evans), under the name "Memento Mori".
+The work of Gonzalez Crussi was adapted for the stage in 1995 by a theatrical company of Chicago (Live Bait Company, director Sharon Evans), under the name "Memento Mori".
 Reviewed in Chicago Tribune, and Chicago Sun-Times in 1995.

 This play was also presented in Seattle (November-December 1996) by the Aha!
 Theater Company.
 Reviewed in The Seattle Times in 1996.